The best dummies for soothing your baby: Tried and tested by parents and babies

 When to introduce a dummy?

-Susan explains that waiting until your baby is at least one month old is recommended because during the first month of their new life, your baby is learning the art of breastfeeding, so it's important that all the suckling that they do is on the breast.
+Midwife Susan explains that waiting until your baby is at least one month old is recommended because during the first month of their new life, your baby is learning the art of breastfeeding, so it's important that all the suckling that they do is on the breast.
 "Firstly, every time your baby feeds from the breast, they are helping to build towards your milk supply (the more your baby feeds, the more milk you will make).
 The second reason is an efficient latch when breastfeeding, both for mum's comfort and to ensure the effective transfer of milk from mum to baby.
 If your baby is suckling on the soother instead of suckling on the breast, this can result in fewer breastfeeds per day and less practice perfecting that perfect latch."

 How we chose and tested baby dummies

 We tested 6 of the dummies on newborns right through to 12 month olds for a month and we asked parents how their little ones got on with them.
 Parent testers considered the size of the dummy they were testing, its durability, material and value for money.
 To see how well they performed, parents had their little ones use the dummy day and night.
-We also asked them to consider how easy the dummies were to clean, the shape options available and how comfortable their little ones found them and asked them to be rated.
+We also asked them to consider how easy the dummies were to clean, the design available and how comfortable their little ones found them and asked them to be rated.
 Two other products were selected from trusted brands and based on real mum opinions and reviews.

-Find out more about how we test products for Mother&Baby by visiting our How We Test page.
+Find out more about how we test products for Mother&Baby by visiting our how we test page.

 The best dummies 2025